overlay-market/markets/specs/notes.md

 - 50% is sold for ETH via Uniswap through treasury

 To incentivize OVLETH liquidity providers and governance contributors in perpetuity, take the 50% of the ETH to treasury and divide evenly between

-- 50% (25% of total fees) to OVLETH LPs staking
+- 33.33% to OVLETH LPs staking
-- 50% (25% of total fees) to governance $OVL stakers that vote
+- 33.33% to governance OVL stakers that vote
+- 33.33% to ERC20 stakers in insurance fund

+The weighting factors for each actor and fee rates can be adjusted by governance.
 Eventually lend out the locked OVL from positions for capital efficiency and additional revenue.